Cost information – Conveyancing

 Stamp Duty

 Stamp Duty Land Tax or Land Transaction Tax (in Wales) are payable on most purchases.
-The amount again depends on the value but there are a number of possible changes to the standard rate that might apply including an additional 3% on second homes, an additional 2% for non-UK residents, multiple dwellings relief and mixed use rates.
+The amount again depends on the value but there are a number of possible changes to the standard rate that might apply including an additional 5% on second homes, an additional 2% for non-UK residents and mixed use rates.
 Please contact us to discuss any particular property and transaction so we can try to establish the figure.
-Sometimes it may require seeking advice from HMRC.
-Here is a link to HMRC’s website for calculation of Stamp Duty Land Tax and the Welsh Revenue Authority’s website for Land Transaction Tax –
+Sometimes it may require seeking advice from HMRC or specialist accountants.
+Here are the links to HMRC’s website for calculation of Stamp Duty Land Tax and the Welsh Revenue Authority’s website for Land Transaction Tax –

 SDLT